Eyelid Surgery - Blepharoplasty in Perth, Western Australia

 There are few complications with upper lid surgery.
-With lower lid surgery ectropion (droopy lower lid) is a recognised complication.
+However, with lower lid surgery ectropion (droopy lower lid) is a recognised complication.
 This is often only temporary, but further surgery may be required if this persists.
-Some medical conditions make blepharoplasty more risky.
-They include thyroid problems such as hypothyroidism and Graves’ disease, dry eyes (lack of sufficient tears) and other ocular conditions.
+Some medical conditions make blepharoplasty riskier.
+They include thyroid problems such as hypothyroidism and Graves’ disease, dry eyes and other ocular conditions.

 Your eyelid surgery consultation

 You and your surgeon should carefully discuss your goals and expectations for this surgery.
 You’ll need to discuss whether to do all four eyelids or just the upper or lower ones, whether skin as well as fat will be removed, and whether any additional procedures are appropriate, such as brow lifting or canthopexy (lower lid lifting).
 Don’t hesitate to ask your doctor any questions you may have, especially those regarding your expectations and concerns about the results.